 All employees in Singapore receive basic health insurance, via the national system.
 However, employers have the discretion to provide additional health benefits.
 In Singapore, it is common for employers to offer supplementary health and life insurance to employees.
 An alternative option taken by many employers, is to provide a small allowance that can be allocated towards supplemental insurance.

 Any additional benefits such as additional sick, maternity or vacation leave, or a housing allowance, should be considered when drafting employee contracts.

 Employers have the option of managing their employees’ benefits themselves, or outsourcing their benefits administration to a Singapore PEO.
 Note, however:

 - If choosing to manage benefits themselves, employers are required to find additional insurance options for that workforce.
 Additionally, they will need to maintain compliance with Singapore employment laws and regulations.

 - Our Singapore PEO & Employer of Record can manage your payroll and benefits administration in Singapore.
 When you partner with Horizons, our in-country experts ensure full business complies with Singapore employment laws and regulations.

 In Singapore, employee remuneration laws require that employees are paid at least once a month, and within seven days of the end of the period.
 Where an employee works overtime, they must be paid within 14 days of the salary period.

 The Singapore Employment Act covers all basic labor entitlements including maximum work and overtime hours, sick leave, annual vacation leave, paid public holidays, and paid maternity leave.
-Before hiring, it is essential that employers understand their obligations as specified in the Singapore Employment Act.
+Before hiring Singaporean employees, it is essential that employers understand their obligations as specified in the Singapore Employment Act.